 Compliance Department is an independent unit reporting directly to the Board of Directors through the Audit Committee for Compliance matters and to Nomination and Remuneration Committee for the Governance Functions.
 Administratively, Compliance Department is under the Office of the President.

-Independent Compliance Testing is established to have a risk based, quantitative and qualitative review of the Bank's compliance to the regulatory requirements.
+Further, monitoring and Independent Compliance Testing are established to have a risk based, quantitative and qualitative review of the Bank's compliance to the regulatory requirements.

 III.
 Structure & Organization